 - Documents Required for VLT-TS Application

 France Work Visa

-A long stay work Visa by France government is drafted for the individuals planning to live and work in France for more than 3 months.
+A long-stay work Visa by the French government is drafted for individuals planning to live and work in France for more than 3 months.
 To acquire a long-term France work Visa, every applicant has to meet the criteria and requirements set by the authorities.
 For example, some permits exclude migrants from signing the Contrat d’Accueil et d’Intégration, a standard requirement for migrants coming to live in France (CAI).
 The goal of this contract is to assist migrants in assimilating into French society.
 The French government promises to offer training classes in exchange for the migrant’s signature, and the migrant agrees to participate.

 Also Read: MBA in France

 Listed below are the following types of visas-